 7.2 We own all Intellectual Property Rights in all other data included in the Service, and in the Service itself.
 We grant you a licence to use the results provided to you using the Service for your own business purposes.

-7.3 You agree that we can use your name, logo and trademarks for certain public relations activities including, without limitation, using your logo on our selected clients list and creating a written case study on our website.
+7.3 You agree that we can use your name, logo and trademarks for public relations activities including, without limitation, on our client list and on our website.

 8 CONFIDENTIAL INFORMATION

 8.1 “Confidential Information” means this Agreement and all data, trade secrets, business information and other information of any kind whatsoever that either Brandwatch discloses to you or you disclose to Brandwatch, in writing, orally, visually, digitally or in any other medium.

 8.2 Each party shall hold in confidence, and not use except for the purposes of this Agreement, all Confidential Information of the other party and must protect that Confidential Information as if it was their own Confidential Information so as to prevent its unauthorised disclosure or use, both during and after the term of this Agreement.

 8.3 The provisions of clause 8.2 shall not apply to Confidential Information to the extent that it (i) becomes known to the general public without breach of the non-disclosure obligations of this Agreement; (ii) is obtained from a third party without breach of a non-disclosure obligation and without restriction on disclosure; or (iii) is required to be disclosed in connection with any suit, action or other dispute related to this Agreement, to the extent of the disclosure required.